 Section 10.
 INSPECTORS.
 The Board of Directors, in advance of any meeting, may, but need not, appoint one or more individual inspectors or one or more entities that designate individuals as inspectors to act at the meeting or any adjournment thereof.
 If an inspector or inspectors are not appointed, the person presiding at the meeting may, but need not, appoint one or more inspectors.
 In case any person who may be appointed as an inspector fails to appear or act, the vacancy may be filled by appointment made by the Board of Directors in advance of the meeting or at the meeting by the chair of the meeting.
 The inspectors, if any, shall (i) determine the number of shares of stock represented at the meeting, in person or by proxy, and the validity and effect of proxies, (ii) receive and tabulate all votes, ballots or consents, (iii) report such tabulation to the chairman of the meeting, (iv) hear and determine all challenges and questions arising in connection with the right to vote, and (v) do such acts as are proper to fairly conduct the election or vote.
-Each such report shall be in writing and signed by the inspector or by a majority of them if there is more than one inspector acting at such meeting.
-If there is more than one inspector, the report of a majority shall be the report of the inspectors.
-The report of the inspectors on the number of shares represented at the meeting and the results of the voting shall be prima facie evidence thereof.
+Each such report shall be in writing and signed by the inspector or by a majority of them if there is more than one inspectors.
+The report of the inspector or inspectors on the number of shares represented at the meeting and the results of the voting shall be prima facie evidence thereof.